Davsooonowy/Davsooonowy/README.md

 ### Here's a Dad Joke for You! 😄
 <!-- joke-placeholder -->
 <!-- joke-content -->
-They tried to make a diamond shaped like a duck.
-It quacked under the pressure.
+I went on a date last night with a girl from the zoo.
+It was great.
+She’s a keeper.
 <!-- end-joke-content -->
 **This joke updates daily!
 Visit my profile every day for a fresh laugh! 😉**